 Although sudden infant death syndrome can strike any infant, researchers have identified several factors that may increase a baby's risk.
 They include:

 - Sex.
-Boy babies are more likely to die of SIDS.
+Boys are more likely to die of SIDS.

 - Age.
 Infants are most vulnerable during the second and third months of life.

 - Race.
-For reasons that aren't well understood, black, American Indian or Eskimo infants are more likely to develop SIDS.
+For reasons that aren't well-understood, black, American Indian or Alaska Native infants are more likely to develop SIDS.

 - Family history.
-Babies who've had siblings or cousins die of SIDS are at higher risk of SIDS themselves.
+Babies who've had siblings or cousins die of SIDS are at higher risk of SIDS.

 Maternal risk factors

-The risk of SIDS is also affected by maternal factors associated with the pregnancy, including:
+During pregnancy, the risk of SIDS is also affected by the mother, especially if she: